- Alexandria Township

 Kids are welcome to participate in this service project, but please keep a close eye on your children throughout the event because their safety is paramount.

 This year Raritan Headwaters is asking you to collect data on the number of plastic bags and bottles you pick up.
 Data sheets will be provided.

 On the day of the event, please submit pictures and videos on Facebook to RHA Stream Cleanup Event Page.
 Use #CleanStreams, #RHA, #Earthday2017, #AmericanRivers.
 Tag friends and post to Instagram.
 Twitter users please mention @RaritanHWaters.

 Detailed Site Descriptions

-Disclaimer: This document was put together in January 2017.
-Site details may be subject to change in the weeks leading up to the stream cleanup.
-Please double check the Stream Cleanup website and map (www.RaritanHeadwaters.org/StreamCleanup) to confirm that the site descriptions in this manual are still accurate and be on the alert for emails from your site coordinator during the week before your event.
+Disclaimer: This document has been updated since it was originally published in January 2017.
+Site details were changed for the following sites: 6, 16, 19, 30, 35, 40, 41, and 43.
+You can also use the Stream Cleanup website and map (www.RaritanHeadwaters.org/StreamCleanup) as a reference.
+Please be on alert for emails from your site coordinator during the week before your event.